United States Constabulary: Education and training

 Early in the planning stage the need for a Constabulary School became evident.
+Those originally trained as artillery, engineers, and other fields needed to retrain as police.
+The school opened on 16 February 1946 at the former Adolf Hitler School at Sonthofen, to train a cavalry reconnaissance squadron as the teachers for future students.

 The Constabulary trooper, it was seen, must know, not only the customary duties of a soldier, but also police methods, how to make arrests, and how to deal with a foreign population.
 A school was also needed to develop among the members of the Constabulary a spirit which would lift them towards the required high standards of personal appearance, soldierly discipline, and unquestioned personal integrity.
-The Constabulary School was established at Sonthofen, Germany, in a winter sports area at the foot of the Allgau Alps.
+Sonthofen is in a winter sports area at the foot of the Allgau Alps.
 This citadel had been formerly used as a Nazi school to train youthful candidates for positions of leadership in the Party.
 The curriculum for Constabulary officers and noncommissioned officers included instruction in the geography, history, and politics of Germany.
 The technical and specialist training for the trooper included the theory and practice of criminal investigation, police records, self-defense, and the apprehension of wanted persons.
 The trooper's indoctrination in the mission of the Constabulary gave him a knowledge of his responsibilities and the functions of the Constabulary.
 The Constabulary School had standards comparable to those of Army Service Schools in the United States.
 A graduate of Sonthofen was qualified, not only to perform his duties, but also to serve as an instructor in his unit.
 By the end of 1946, 5,700 officers and enlisted personnel had been graduated.

 A Trooper's Handbook was written to cover the basic rules to be followed by him in the execution of his duties.
 To prepare this manual, the Constabulary obtained the services of Colonel J. H. Harwood, formerly State Police Commissioner of Rhode Island.